 - Medications.
-Your doctor may prescribe medications to control your heart rate or heart rhythm, or to prevent blood clots.
+Your doctor may prescribe medications to control your heart rate or heart rhythm and to prevent blood clots.

 - Pacemakers.
 Your doctor may place a pacemaker under your skin near your collarbone to help regulate your heartbeat.

 - Surgery.
-If other treatment isn't effective, your doctor may recommend maze heart surgery to disrupt the electrical signals causing the atrial flutter.
-In this procedure, your surgeon makes small cuts in your upper heart chamber (atrium) to help stop the disorganized electrical signals causing your condition.
+If other treatment isn't effective, your doctor may recommend the maze procedure to disrupt the electrical signals causing the atrial flutter.
+In this procedure, your surgeon makes small cuts in your upper heart chambers (atria) to help stop the disorganized electrical signals causing your condition.

 - Follow-up care.
 You'll need follow-up appointments with your doctor to monitor your heart rhythm and rate.